 Discover the architectural qualities and charm of five vintage homes throughout Santa Monica with our Spectacular Vernacular Tour brochure.
 Explore a cottage from 1897 as well as Craftsman and Spanish Colonial Revival residences and learn how these homeowners chose to retain their historic homes and modify them for contemporary living rather than demolish and start anew.
-A Google Map of sites available (free link provided in email receipt).
+A Google Map of sites will be provided in email receipt.

 The Architecture of John Byers

-Discover six historic locations built by master architect John Byers.
+Explore six historic locations built by master architect John Byers.
 Inspired by the traditional buildings of Latin America, Byers was self-taught and opened his own tile factory at 26th Street and Colorado Boulevard.
 Byers designed more than 200 homes in Southern California, influencing the architectural landscape of Santa Monica and the Westside.
 See early homes exemplifying Byers' mastery of the Spanish Colonial Revival style and his private residence on La Mesa Drive, where he lived for nearly 30 years before he died in 1966.
-A Google Map of sites available (free link provided in email receipt).
+A Google Map of sites will be provided in email receipt.

 South Beach Neighborhood

 This seaside neighborhood features an eclectic mix of architecture from American Foursquare, Craftsman and Dutch Colonial to Italian Revival, Mission Revival and more.
 Constructed largely between 1901 and 1905, this section of Ocean Park was the impetus for a seaside housing boom on our City's south side.
 Learn why much of the area was razed in the 1960s and how residents successfully advocated to protect the properties that remain today.
 See how these historic homes have been updated for modern life.
-A Google Map of sites available (free link provided in email receipt).
+A Google Map of sites will be provided in email receipt.

-Explore the contemporary and historic homes of Adelaide Drive, built in the early 20th century by wealthy pioneer families.
+The contemporary and historic homes of Adelaide Drive were built in the early 20th century by wealthy pioneer families.
 Early residents included silent screen star Anita Stewart as well as Roy Jones, son of Santa Monica co-founder Senator John P. Jones.
 Today, five of these residence are still standing as designated landmarks, and the area remains popular with artists and writers, including architect Frank Gehry, cartoonist Matt Groening and author Mona Simpson.
-A Google Map of sites available (free link provided in email receipt).
+A Google Map of sites will be provided in email receipt.